 The mission of the California Geological Survey is to provide scientific products and services about the state's geology, seismology and mineral resources, including their related hazards, that affect the health, safety, and business interests of the people of California.

 The California Geological Survey operates the following major programs:

-The Geologic Mapping Program -- also known as the Regional Geologic Mapping Program -- was established to prepare and maintain a baseline source of current and scientifically correct information on the geology of California.
+The Regional Geologic (and Landslide) Mapping Program was established to prepare and maintain a baseline source of current and scientifically correct information on the geology of California.
 Basic geologic mapping is the foundation for any comprehensive study undertaken to evaluate earth-science and geology-related environmental issues that impact California's many communities.
 RGMP geologists map the geology of the state and its offshore continental margin at various scales.
+The program also publishes landslide and landslide hazard maps, and provides technical advice regarding slope stability and landslides.
 The products of this program form the foundation for all other Survey analyses.

 Strong shaking on the ground and in structures caused by earthquakes is recorded and provided to structural engineers to help design earthquake-resilient structures.
 SMIP data, also, are used to aid emergency response personnel following an earthquake, help improve building codes, and assist local governments in their general plan development process.
 The Strong Motion Instrumentation Program has partnered with the U.S. Geological Survey to establish the Center for Engineering Strong Motion Data, which processes, archives, and makes available to the structural engineering community vital earthquake strong motion data from around the world.